Why avoid wheat? How?

-Another reason to cut wheat from what you eat is that it may reduce blood flow to the brain.
+Another reason to cut wheat from what you eat is that wheat may reduce blood flow to the brain.

 Dr. Peter D’Adamo ND, in his book “Eat Right 4 Your Type“, advises avoiding wheat, particularly if you have blood type O. His advice is to skip bread, sandwiches, pasta, and all that contains wheat.
 Substitute vegetables, fruits, and oatmeal.

-Grains and legumes contain phytic acid, which can interfere with digestion and mineral absorption in some people.
-Processing and cooking may or may not remove these anti-nutrients.
+Grains, beans, and legumes contain phytic acid, which can interfere with digestion and mineral absorption in some people.
+Soaking, processing, or cooking may or may not remove these anti-nutrients.
 Some people are more sensitive to phytic acid than others.
 Buckwheat, millet, oats, and quinoa can be practical substitutes for wheat for some people.
 Others gain health by eliminating all grains.

 Nota bene.
-Beware of the horrors of gluten-free foods and of the two hundred clinically confirmed reasons not to eat wheat.
-Wheat can damage your health.
+Again, beware of the horrors of gluten-free foods .
 Try cutting wheat for a week, and see how you feel.
 You have nothing to lose by trying this.

 Do your own research.

 Critics of this idea say people have been eating wheat since the beginning of agriculture almost ten thousand years ago.
 They further claim that there is no clinical evidence that wheat makes people overweight nor that it depletes minerals and vitamins.
-On the other hand, GreenMedInfo report two hundred clinically confirmed reasons not to eat wheat.
+There are at least two hundred clinically confirmed reasons not to eat wheat, as compiled by greenmedinfo.com.
+Wheat can gradually damage your health.
 Do your own research, and then decide for yourself.

 Davis MD, William, “Wheat Belly“, Rodale, 2011